vedadehhc/sokoban/README.md

 # Sokoban

 The classic game [Sokoban](https://en.wikipedia.org/wiki/Sokoban) implemented using the RISC-V ISA.
+Thanks to MIT's 6.004 and course staff for assistance with learning RISC-V ISA.
+Special thanks to TA [Robert Durfee](https://github.com/RobertDurfee) for help in setting up QEMU and basic terminal input/output.

 ## Prerequisites
 Must have QEMU installed (see [this guide](https://pdos.csail.mit.edu/6.S081/2021/tools.html) from MIT's 6.S081).